AaltoVision/CV_course_py/exercise5/README.md

 ## Exercise Round 5

-Check out the notebook for the assigments.
+Check out the pdf and the notebook for pen-&-paper and programming tasks, respectively.